kontopoulos/Radial-Line-of-Sight-Viewshed/README.md

 ## Further optimizations

 - In the current implementation, the DEMs required to calculate the viewshed based on the radius given by the user are loaded into memory and concatenated into a single raster array.
-For a radius greater than 200km more memory needs to be allocated for the JVM (>= 16GB).
+For a radius greater than 100km more memory needs to be allocated for the JVM.
 However, instead of loading and concatenating all the DEMs at once, each DEM could be loaded when needed.
 To do so, an algorithm needs to be implemented that finds the X/Y coordinates of the pixel in the respective DEM when the given radius exceeds the geographic limits of a single DEM, thus more DEMs than one are required to calculate the viewshed.

 ## License